of your mental health

 An online digital therapy program with lessons that are designed to respond to your specific symptoms.
 You may access the system through any personal device (phone, tablet or computer), and for each lesson, you also are assigned to a certified student coach who provides support through remote video chat.

 Connection to a team of clinicians who will evaluate your specific symptoms and create an individual treatment plan, tailored for you.
 Your treatment will include weekly sessions delivered through telehealth, and if deemed appropriate, you may also have medication appointments.
+To be eligible for clinical care through STAND at ELAC, students need to be uninsured or have Medi-Cal or Medicare coverage.
 There may be costs associated with clinical care depending on your income and other factors.

-Your participation in STAND at ELAC may extend for up to one year.
-While you are enrolled, your symptoms will be routinely monitored so that your services/treatment may be adapted to increase or decrease as might be appropriate.
-If continued care is required after the enrollment period, you may be referred to another provider.
+Your participation in STAND at ELAC lasts up to one year from the time of enrollment.
+If continued care is required after you leave the program, you may be referred to another provider.

-If at any time during your participation, you indicate considering hurting or harming yourself, our team will follow up with you by phone to check in on you and to provide you with resources.
+If at any time during your participation you indicate thoughts of self-harm, our team will follow up with you by phone to check in on you and provide resources.

 STAND at ELAC is a program created by the UCLA Depression Grand Challenge.
 Funding for the program at ELAC is being provided by the Los Angeles County Department of Mental Health under the DMH + UCLA Public Partnership for Wellbeing.